Rocket-CDS/Documentation/Integration/RocketDirectory/PropertyFilter.md

 ### Module Property Group Settings.
-The property groups to be displayed for the tag system is defined in the module settings, using the AppTheme ThemeSettings.cshtml template.
+The property groups to be displayed for the property system is defined in the module settings, using the AppTheme ThemeSettings.cshtml template.

 ### ThemeSettings.cshtml
 ```